luraess/parallel-gpu-workshop-JuliaCon21/README.md

 ---

 This workshop covers trendy areas in modern numerical computing with examples from geoscientific applications.
-The physical processes governing natural systems' evolution are often mathematically described as systems of differential equations.
+The physical processes governing natural systems' evolution are often mathematically described as systems of differential equations or partial differential equations (PDE).
 Fast and accurate solutions require numerical implementations to leverage modern parallel hardware.

-The workshop consists of 2 parts:
-1. You will learn about parallel and distributed computing and iterative solvers.
-2. You will implement a PDE solver to predict ice flow dynamics on real topography.

 # Content
 * [Objectives](#objectives)